 One of the committee’s concerns was whether the PIXEL and IST material budget was realistic so it asked for a system performance study as a function of thickness.
 The main items of concern are the prospect of water-cooling of the IST electronics and the PIXEL readout cables and support (e.g. vibrational/cooling stability).
 A lot of work has been done since the review to experimentally assess the proposed PIXEL support stability for air-cooling and thermal expansions and the results verified the expected/anticipated behavior within the design parameters.
 The only remaining issue is the possible use of Cu instead of Al traces on the PIXEL readout cables.
 The use of copper will increase the total material budget in the PIXEL from about 0.3% to 0.52% X0, ,but in our simulations we opted (for convenience) for an even more pessimistic value of 0.62%.
 For the IST, the inclusion of a possible water-cooling system in the simulations was done the same way, i.e. by effectively doubling its overall radiation thickness.
 The impact of radiation thickness of the IST is different than that of the PIXEL detector.
 In the former case only the D0 signal is affected through the modification of the single track efficiency whereas in the latter case the impact primarily comes from the degradation of the pointing resolution (DCA) due (mainly) to a thicker first PIXEL layer.
 This DCA degradation impacts both signal recovery, after the selection cuts have been applied, and background levels.

-For the thick-IST case (i.e. 2x thick) fig. 9 (Full and Fast-MC) both agree that the impact is less than 5%, which has minimum impact on physics.
+For the thick-IST case (i.e. 2x thick) Figure 11(Full) and Figure 10 (Fast-MC) both agree that the impact is less than 5%, which has minimum impact on physics.